* Makefile: Update. Fixes #32 Fixes milkypostman/melpa/#2758

 (avy-setup-default)

-, so that you can select one of the currently visible isearch
+It will bind, for example, avy-isearch to C-' in isearch-mode-map, so that you can select one of the currently visible isearch candidates using avy.

 Style customization

 There are four styles of overlay functions to choose from.
 You can choose to use one style for all functions, or you can select a different style for each function.
-Customize avy-style
+Customize avy-style and avy-styles-alist respectively for this.

 The styles to choose from: